From campus visits to college application deadlines, applying to colleges can feel overwhelming.

 I know it sounds simple, but you would be surprised how often we play detective to match statements to files.

-We are often meeting with students or on the phone, so we may miss your call.
-The best way to make sure we know you need us is by leaving a voicemail with your name and information.
-We will return every phone call, and most of the time it’s the same day.
+We often meet with students or on the phone, so we may miss your call.
+The best way to ensure we know you need us is by leaving a voicemail with your name and information.
+We will return every phone call, and most of the time, your call will be returned the same day you leave a message.

 We love to meet one-on-one with prospective students, their families and support system.
 We can help you decide between programs and even let you tour the lab of the program you're considering.

-When you visit campus, you'll get a feel of the culture of the school and meet with the instructors and peers you'll be working with throughout your program.
-You can't get that feel from photos on a website won’t give you the same feeling you get when you visit campus.
+When you visit campus, you'll get a feel for the school's culture and meet with the instructors and peers you'll work with throughout your program.
+Photos on a website won’t give you the same feeling you get when you visit campus.

 9. Take math and science courses.

-If you're going in a healthcare profession, you need to have a good grasp of math and science basics.
-We recommend taking Algebra, Medical Terminology and Biology to build a good foundation.
+If you're going into a healthcare profession, you need to have a good grasp of math and science basics.
+We recommend taking algebra, medical terminology and biology to build a good foundation.

-Fun fact: Most undergraduate students jump straight into Anatomy & Physiology and College Algebra at NMC; we want you to be prepared!
+Most undergraduate students jump straight into anatomy and physiology and college algebra at NMC, so you’ll want to be prepared.

-The only FOR SURE way not to be accepted is not to apply.
+The only way not to be accepted is not to apply.
 Filling out an application could change the course of your life.

-12. You are making a great career choice in healthcare.
+12. Know that you are making a great career choice.

-With healthcare professions, you'll find an in-demand job market, good salaries, growth opportunities and personally fulfilling roles (just to name a few reasons!).
+With healthcare professions, you'll find an in-demand job market, competitive salaries, growth opportunities and personally fulfilling roles.